 - Make the ice cream

-- 1. Bring the maple syrup to a boil with the star anise in a large heavy-bottomed saucepan over medium-high heat and cook until a candy thermometer registers reads 240°F (116°C).
+- 1. Bring the maple syrup and the star anise to a boil in a large heavy-bottomed saucepan over medium-high heat and cook until a candy thermometer registers reads 240°F (116°C).
 (If you don’t have a thermometer, you can use this test to determine whether the temperature is right: Dip a fork in the mixture and let it drip on your work counter; at 240°F (116°C), once cooled, the sugar droplets should be somewhat gummy and firm, not sticking to your finger when you touch them lightly.)

 - 2. Gradually whisk in the cream.
 Once incorporated, add the milk and heat to just under a boil.
 Meanwhile in a medium bowl, briskly whisk together the egg yolks, whole egg, and the salt for 1 minute.
 Slowly whisk some of the hot cream into the egg mixture to warm it.
 Gradually pour the warmed egg mixture into the hot cream mixture, whisking the cream constantly as you pour.

 - 3. Cook over medium heat, continuously stirring and scraping the bottom with a rubber spatula or wooden spoon, until the custard thickens enough to coat the back of a spoon.
 Strain through a fine-mesh strainer into a bowl to remove the star anise.
 Set the bowl in a larger bowl of ice to cool it to room temperature, then refrigerate for at least 2 hours and up to 2 days before churning.